 Pack for layering.
 While milder climates may offer warm weather during the day, it gets colder at night and a jacket or wrap is necessary.
 It may rain so bring a waterproof outer layer and umbrella.
 You won't need your winter coat except in the Northern Territories.

 If you are taking advantage of outdoor recreation like hiking, biking, or fishing, pack your usual gear.
 For sightseeing, sturdy walking shoes are ideal.
 You'll probably be walking down some cobblestone streets in historic areas as well along dirt paths in beautiful parks and gardens.
 As far as evening wear, the larger, east coast cities will be more dressy than Victoria, British Columbia, for example.
 And in rural areas, comfort is the norm rather than style.

 Black flies, deer flies, and horse flies proliferate throughout central Canada, mostly in forested areas.
 They bite and can make life quite miserable.
 Bring repellent, light clothing to provide maximum coverage, and a hat.

 Events include theater, music, and food festivals, many of which have been running annually for years.
 In addition to these iconic festivals, you can take in a colorful Pride parade in Toronto or sip wine in a vineyard in Niagra.

 - The Niagara Homegrown Wine Festival kicks off summer with a tailgate party of 30 Niagara wineries in the vineyard at 13th Street Winery.
 The night features VQA wines and farm-to-table cuisine.
-The dates this year are June 15 to 23, 2019.
 The series of events include food, wine, and entertainment.